Why Infosys needs to clear the air

 Both Infosys and the founders need to speak up.
 Clarify on all the issues being raised, as the corporate governance reputation earned over the decades by both the founders and the company, is at stake.

-Business Today has mailed a questionnaire to the company seeking comments on these issues and we will update this story, as and when we hear back from them.
+Business Today mailed a questionnaire to the company seeking comments on these issues and below is the company's response.

 "The Board receives suggestions and inputs from various stakeholders, including Promoters, which are evaluated with due importance.
 The Company will continue to be guided by the overall interests of all stakeholders.
 With regard to concerns on governance being discussed in the media, we would like to reiterate that all decisions have been made bona fide, in the overall interest of the Company, and that full disclosures have already been made thereon."